semanticClimate/p/en/events/journal_ALIS.md

 **Case 4:** Another potential misuse of AI technology is plagiarism, where someone could copy an entire manuscript and use AI to subtly rephrase it.
 This shows a blatant disregard for intellectual property rights and can dilute original work, contributing no new knowledge to society.

+## 17: Impact of Climate change on Food Security

+#### Authors

+Sawan Yadav, Yogita, Diya, Nancy, Jayant Maini, Vineeta Sharma and Preeti Nandal*

+#### Affiliation

+Department of Biotechnology, School of Engineering and Technology, Manav Rachna International Institute of Research and Studies (MRIIRS), Faridabad, Haryana, India.

+#### Abstract

+The ever-increasing population poses a major threat to feeding of billions which in turn challenges food secutrity.
+In the present scenario, a third of all food produced (~2.5 billion tonnes) is wasted annually.
+Whereas 20-40% of the annual Global Crop yield is lost due to plant pathogens.
+Thus, exacerbating the food security.
+The climate change is promoting the growth of these spoilage microorganisms.
+These plant pathogens respond to changing climate in three keyways- multiplication (increased reproduction), migration (to new location/ host jumping) and evolution (genetic trait alteration and speciation).
+Therefore, it is the need of the hour to identify ways to reduce the yield loss caused by the microbes that turns pathogenic as a result of climate change.
+The main goals of this study are to gather information about the realtionship between pathogens growth and climate change, summarize the information, and develop a regression model using multiple variables to forecast how climate change will affect growth of these pathogens, then crop yield and finally the prices of food product in market.
+This prediction model can help farmers and farming businesses to predict crop yield in a particular season, knowing the cutltivation and harvest time of a particular crop in order to generate high yield crop.

+## 18: The Interconnected Dynamics of Climate Change, Plastic Pollution, and Human Health for Sustainable Solutions

+#### Authors

+Swasti Verma, Tanvi Sidwani, Hiya Goel, Preeti Nandal, Jayant Maini and Vineeta Sharma*

+#### Affiliation

+Department of Biotechnology, School of Engineering and Technology, Manav Rachna International Institute of Research and Studies, Faridabad, Haryana, INDIA.

+#### Abstract

+Plastic pollution represents a global environmental crisis of significant concern, evidenced by staggering statistics and widespread detrimental effects on ecosystems and human well-being.
+This study comprehensively examines the multifaceted dimensions of plastic pollution, elucidating its pervasive prevalence, diverse typologies, and extensive impacts across various domains.
+Ranging from the proliferation of single-use plastics to the omnipresence of microplastics, the ubiquity of plastic waste poses dire threats to marine ecosystems, terrestrial habitats, and the broader planetary health.
+Moreover, the intricate nexus between climate change, plastic pollution, and human health unveils a complex interplay of challenges, where climate change exacerbates plastic pollution dynamics while plastic pollution contributes to climate change through greenhouse gas emissions and carbon cycle disruption.
+A two-step methodology was adopted to conduct the present comprehensive study.
+Firstly, we utilized Pygetpapers command-line tool to systematically retrieve scientific papers from repositories such as PubMed, using relevant search terms and filters.
+Subsequently, document analysis using Doc Analysis tool to extract key information, analyse text content, and identify relevant papers based on predefined criteria, facilitating the synthesis of findings was performed.
+In response to these intertwined challenges, this study proposes the Ecosynergy Insight tool, an innovative tool designed to provide stakeholders with data-driven insights and encourage collaborative efforts to mitigate the effects of climate change, reduce plastic pollution, and protect human health.
+With its cutting-edge features and multidisciplinary methodology, Ecosynergy Insight seeks to ignite transformative actions towards a resilient and sustainable future.

+## 19: Harnessing data mining tools to evaluate the impact of the meat industry on climate.

+#### Authors

+Anmol Negi 1 , Ishita Singh 2 , Paridhi Gupta 2 , Ashwina Prasad 1 , Aayush
+Kukreja 1 , Preeti Nandal 2 , Vineeta Sharma 2 , Jayant Maini 2*

+#### Affiliation

+1 Department of Computer Sciences and Engineering, School of Engineering and Technology, Manav Rachna International Institute of Research and Studies, Faridabad, Haryana, India
+2 Department of Biotechnology, School of Engineering and Technology, Manav Rachna International Institute of Research and Studies, Faridabad, Haryana, India *Corresponding Author

+#### Abstract

+The meat industry has a significant impact on climate change.
+Cattle contributes to 13-17% of the greenhouse gas emissions annually along with the collateral damage associated with deforestation of grasslands and increasing antimicrobial resistance.
+To call attention to this issue, the authors employed advanced data science techniques to extract insights from IPCC reports.
+Leveraging PyAMI HTML, PyGetPapers and using docanalysis, the team meticulously analysed specific sections related to food security, focusing on occurrence of the keyword &quot;meat” and extracting valuable insights from a subset of the IPCC chapter PDFs, translating them into graphs, tables and CSV files.
+The analysis led to the following observations a) a drastic increase in annual meat consumption from the year 1990 to 2020 which b) correlated with the increase in annual methane emissions 1960 to 2010, cattle being a major contributor.
+With this the authors bring a sharp focus on the problem of meat industries and its major contribution to the threat we face in the form of climate change.
+Furthermore, this technical contribution seeks to instill informed decision making and collaborative action towards a sustainable future, tackling a small portion of the massive issue of climate change.